csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 In Chapter 3, we assumed that the environment is fully observable and deterministic and that the agent knows what the effects of each action are.
 Therefore, the agent can calculate exactly which state results from any sequence of actions and always knows which state it is in.
 Its percepts provide no new information after each action, although of course they tell the agent the initial state.

-When the environment is either partially observable or nondeterministic (or both), per- cepts become useful.
+When the environment is either partially observable or nondeterministic (or both), percepts become useful.
 In a partially observable environment, every percept helps narrow down the set of possible states the agent might be in, thus making it easier for the agent to achieve its goals.
-When the environment is nondeterministic, percepts tell the agent which of the pos- sible outcomes of its actions has actually occurred.
+When the environment is nondeterministic, percepts tell the agent which of the possible outcomes of its actions has actually occurred.
 In both cases, the future percepts cannot be determined in advance and the agent’s future actions will depend on those future percepts.
 So the solution to a problem is not a sequence but a **contingency plan** (also known as a **strat-**CONTINGENCY PLAN

 **egy**) that specifies what to do depending on what percepts are received.
 In this section, weSTRATEGY